gwochy/alx-system_engineering-devops/0x00-shell_basics/README.md

 ln -s /bin/ls __ls__ // this creates a symbolic link to directory /bin/ls

 cp -un*.html ../  // this copies all new html files to the parent directory

+mv [[:upper:]]* /tmp/u // this moves all files starting with an upper case letter to /tmp/u directory